Golfer Rickie Fowler is dating pole vaulter Allison Stokke. The two were seen together at the 2017 U.S. Open.

 5. Stokke Became a Sports Model for Nike, Athleta, Uniqlo & GoPro

 After graduating from the University of California, Berkeley, Stokke started cashing in on her fame, earning deals from Nike, Athleta and Uniqlo to appear in their ads in 2015.
-Stokke did a photoshoot for Nike’s spring/summer 2015 women’s wear.
+Stokke did a photoshoot for Nike’s spring/summer 2015 women’s wear line.

 In 2015, Stokke also appeared in a video to promote the GoPro camera.
 She wore a camera on the top of her head to give viewers a look at her view when she’s pole vaulting.
-The video has been seen over 7 million times on YouTube.
+The video has been viewed more than 7 million times on YouTube.

 According to her LinkedIn page, Stokke earned a degree in Sociology at UC Berkeley in 2011 and a Masters in Education in 2013.